diingo/maker_match/README.md

 ## Current TO DO
 * login use case - update so that it finds or creates a user by github_id instead of github_login
 * use case - update user
+- In the create user db method, we are assuming the interest already exists when a user is created with the interest.
+Later on, may want to create a check such that if an interest does not yet exist, it can be added to the interest table

 - update database_spec to have expectation that returned values are entities

 - db update create use to have new attr_accessors